Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/model_build/README.rst

 We do not have other high frequency observations of groundwater levels near the Lake Hawea moraine.
-However, we do have a number of static water levels that measured shortly after drilling the bore.
-These water levels, relative to the Lake level at the time of measurement are shown in the figure below.
-This figure shows that a constant vertical offset between the groundwater levels and the lake levels of approximately 10m.
-Some of these boreholes are located in the moraine less than 200m from the lake.
+However, we do have a number of static water levels that were measured shortly after drilling the bore.
+These water levels, relative to the lake level at the time of measurement are shown in the figure below.
+This figure shows a constant vertical offset between the groundwater levels and the lake levels of approximately 10 m.
+Some of these boreholes are located in the moraine less than 200 m from the lake.
 Many of the water supply wells near the lake (within the mapped moraine) are relatively deep (e.g. 50+ m).

 .. figure:: ../support_figures/lake_gw_level.png